travelgateX/labX-graphql-benchmarks/team-resources/README.md

     - [starships.json](starships.json)

 * Dockerize it
-* Put the keys in the README.md file
+* Put the keys for replicate it in the README.md file

 ### Graph